iredmail/docs/en_US/howto/dovecot.imapsieve.md

 !!! warning

+    - This tutorial is NOT applicable for Dovecot 2.4 due to incompatible config syntax.
-    The bayesian classifier can only score new messages after it already learn 200 known spams and 200 known hams.
+    - The bayesian classifier can only score new messages after it already learn 200 known spams and 200 known hams.

 ## Summary